Computes a cryptographic MD5-hashing of an input string of one

 Summary and Results

 The query is used to encode a string using the MD5 hash.
-When
+When called with

-called with multiple values, crypto:md5()
+multiple values, crypto:md5() function creates a

-supplied fields.
-Combining fields in this way and converting to an
+fields in this way and converting to an MD5 can be an effective method of

-fieldset which could be used to identify a specific event type.
+creating a unique ID for a given fieldset which could be used to identify

-The MD5 is reproducible (for example, supplying the same values
+a specific event type.
+The MD5 is reproducible (for example, supplying the

-will produce the same MD5 sum), and so it can sometimes be an
+same values will produce the same MD5 sum), and so it can sometimes be an

-effective method of creating unique identifier or lookup fields
+effective method of creating unique identifier or lookup fields for a

-for a join() across two different datasets.
+join() across two different datasets.

 MD5 Hash a Field With a Given Value